nav2018nav/Honest-Work/content/the-risks/your-rights.md

 password_protected: true
 text_alignment: left
 menu:
-  main:
+  footer:
-    weight: 1
+    weight: 2
     parent: How to change
-  footer:
+  main:
-    weight: 1
+    weight: 2
     parent: How to change

 ---